-- Appoint a liquidator (authorised insolvency practitioner) to take control of the business and oversee the winding-up process.
+- A liquidator should be appointed to take control of the business and oversee the winding-up process.

 When the liquidation process has been completed, the insolvency practitioner will call a general meeting of the creditors and members.
 A full progress report of the liquidation will be presented at this final meeting.
 Notice of the meeting should be advertised in the Gazette at least one month beforehand.

-The progress report should be sent to Companies House within one week of the meeting, along with a Return of Final Meeting (Form 4.71).
+The progress report should be sent to Companies House within one week of the meeting, along with a Return of Final Meeting.
 The company will be dissolved within approximately 3 months of filing the report and return with Companies House, unless the court makes an order deferring the dissolution.

 Creditors’ Voluntary Liquidation of an insolvent company